All Episodes

 Welcome to today's edition of the Rush 24-7 podcast.

-Well, look at this, uh, folks, the Iranian strongman.
+Well, look at this, folks.

-He then said that Israel has no right to exist.
+He then said that Israel has no right to exist, but hey, what's the big deal?

-And uh welcome, ladies and gentlemen.
+And welcome, ladies and gentlemen.

-Here we are, another three hours of broadcast excellence straight ahead on the Excellence in Broadcasting Network.
+Another three hours of broadcast excellence straight ahead on the Excellence in Broadcasting Network.

 Yep, the Iran nuclear program near complete.

-Uh good news in America.
+Good news in America.

 And try this.

-This is from Al CNN.
+This is from Al-CNN.

 The headline alone, gunmen grab up to 150 from Baghdad Research Institute.

-Anyway, uh oh, it was is that what it is?
+Anyway, is that what it is?

 It's a stem cell research.

-They're looking, they're looking at cloning over in a oh man, how far they've advanced.
+They're looking at cloning over in Iraq.

 I mean, these are terrorists, aren't they?